-We are excited to return to Toronto for the tk stop on our 2021 global Fleurs de Villes ROSÉ floral trail.
+We are excited to return to Toronto for a stop on our 2021 global Fleurs de Villes ROSÉ floral trail.
 This is our fifth visit to Canada’s biggest city, and we will be stopping in the heart of town in the Bloor Yorkville neighbourhood from August tk to August tk.
-We’re excited to introduce you to more than tk pink-themed ROSE couture mannequins and installations, from tk to tk, created by more than tk local florists.
+We’re excited to introduce you to our pink-themed ROSE couture mannequins and installations.
 A portion of our proceeds will support the Breast Cancer Research Foundation and the Breast Cancer Society of Canada.

 STAY: hotels in Toronto Four Seasons Hotel, The Andorre House with Constantine restaurant